ESD Diploma

 - Kellerwald-Edersee Nature Park

-This module is designed to give students their first insights into the complex economic sector of agriculture.
-Through practice-oriented and project-based lessons on the farms, the children are given experience in dealing with animals and plants.
+This module is designed to give the pupils their first insights into the complex economic sector of agriculture.
+Through practice-oriented and project-based lessons on the farms, the children gain experience in dealing with animals and plants.
 Active participation through touching, smelling and tasting leads to the topics in a playful way.
-In order to prepare intensively for the excursions, the agricultural department also offers a themed teaching unit.
+In order to prepare intensively for the excursions, the agricultural department also offers a thematic teaching unit.

 Module 2: Climate, climate change and climate protection